Faculty of Arts and Sciences

-Interim Dean of the Faculty of Arts and Sciences
+Executive Vice President and Dean of Faculty of Arts and Sciences.

 The undergraduate curriculum at the School of General Studies is created and reviewed by the Columbia University Faculty of the Arts and Sciences through a set of committees common to both Columbia College and GS.
 Each committee is composed of faculty, administrators, and students from both schools.

 The Joint Committee on Instruction reviews and approves all changes to School of General Studies and Columbia College curriculum and academic policies, including courses, programs, majors, and concentrations.
 Co-chaired by the Dean of the School of General Studies and the Dean of Columbia College, the COI consists of six to eight appointed faculty members, two student representatives from each school, and administrators from each school.
 The School of the Arts, Barnard College, and the Fu Foundation School of Engineering and Applied Sciences appoint representatives to the COI as well.
 Questions about the COI may be directed to firstname.lastname@example.org.

 The Committee on the Core is responsible for all matters regarding the Columbia Core Curriculum.
 The COC is composed of faculty and administrators, as well as a student representative from both CC and GS.
 Questions about the COC may be addressed to Toni Gunthorpe-Harding.

 The Committee on the Global Core is responsible for all matters relating to the Global Core requirement, including determining which courses are approved to fulfill the requirement.
 The CGC is composed of faculty and administrators, together with a student representative from both CC and GS.
 Questions about the CGC may be addressed to email@example.com.

 The Committee on Science Instruction is responsible for all matters relating to the science requirement and for providing leadership on matters related to undergraduate science education.
 COSI is composed of faculty from the Columbia science departments and administrators, together with a student representative from CC and GS.